-Fig. 1.2.
-Price level and income - Rogoff (1996); log-income & non-param. estimation.

-known as LOWESS (locally weighted scatter smooth), which allows us to impose as little structure as possible on the functional form.
-This estimation suggests that the Penn-BS effect does not hold in the poorest 25% of countries in the sample, where the relation is actually downward sloping.
+Therefore, in Figure 1.2, using the same data-set as in Rogoff (1996), we plot the log-values of income per capita.
+We investigate the price-income relation using a non-parametric estimation technique known as LOWESS (locally weighted scatter smooth), which allows us to impose as little structure as possible on the functional form.
+This estimation suggests that the Penn-BS effect does not hold in the poorest 25 percent of countries in the sample, where the relation is actually downward sloping.
 The minimum point of the curve corresponds to an income level of around 1350 PPP \$ (1985 prices), which is equivalent to the income of Senegal in the year 1990.

-In commenting the result of Fig. 1.1, Rogoff (1996) stressed that "The relation between income and prices is quite striking over the full data set (...); it is far less impressive when one looks either at the rich countries as a group, or at developing countries as group".
+In commenting the result of Figure 1.1, Rogoff (1996) stressed that "The relation between income and prices is quite striking over the full data set (...); it is far less impressive when one looks either at the rich countries as a group, or at developing countries as group.
 In this paper we take Rogoff's point further using a non-parametric estimation that shows that the relation is actually striking when looking at rich countries as a group and negative when looking at poor countries as a group.
-According to our knowledge, the non-monotonicity of the price-income relation has not been previously documented in the literature.
+According to our knowledge, the non-monotonicity of the price-income relation has not been previously